-The District's 10 Year Plan addresses the issues of chronically homeless individuals.
+The District's Strategic Action Plan to End Homelessness addresses the issues of chronically homeless individuals.
 Outreach services provided by several non-profit organizations under the supervision of DHS will continue to engage homeless individuals who are living on the streets and have a diagnosis of serious mental illness, chronic substance abuse, or dual diagnosis.
 Engagement services include a bagged meal food program, a drop in center, and mobile mental and substance abuse services.
-The drop-in center provides additional services that assists with the engagement process that include but are not limited to shower services, access to toiletries, laundry services, access to medical services, and mail and phone services.
+The drop-in center provides additional services that assist with the engagement process that include but are not limited to shower services, access to toiletries, laundry services, access to medical services, and mail and phone services.
 This focus on the chronically homeless has resulted in a significant decrease in the number of chronically homeless living in shelters or on the streets.

 The District's ultimate goal of serving the chronically homeless is to place permanent housing for both individuals and families.
-The 10 Year Plan does focus on the development of permanent supportive housing programs which include "housing first" models.
+The Strategic Action Plan to End Homelessness does focus on the development of permanent supportive housing programs which include "housing first" models.
 Most of the programs include a combination of a rental subsidy combined with supportive services.
-The 10 Year planning goals include the continued development of housing stock, expanding local rental subsidies, and applying for other funding sources that support the development of permanent housing solutions.
+The Strategic Action Plan to End Homelessness planning goals include the continued development of housing stock, expanding local rental subsidies, and applying for other funding sources that support the development of permanent housing solutions.

-Specific steps to be taken during FY 2014 are described in the Consolidated Plan and the District's Permanent Supportive Housing Plan.
+Specific steps to be taken during FY2015 are described in the Consolidated Plan and the District's Permanent Supportive Housing Plan.

-4. Homeless Prevention
+4. Homelessness Prevention